opensuitemcp/ai-builder-blueprints/BUILD_BLUEPRINTS.md

 > - Make customizations at each stage
 > - Build confidence in the application

+> **⚠️ CRITICAL FILE RESTRICTION**: Do NOT create any files not explicitly listed in these blueprints.
+This includes:
+>
+> - NO status files (e.g., `PHASE1_COMPLETE.md`, `PHASE2_STATUS.md`)
+> - NO documentation files unless specified
+> - NO helper files unless specified
+> - NO completion markers or checklists
+> - Only create the exact files specified in each implementation section
+>
+> **Rationale**: These extra files clutter the project and confuse users.
+Stick to the blueprint specifications.

 > **📝 CRITICAL**: Throughout these blueprints, `mycustomassistant` is used as a placeholder project name.
 >
 > **For AI Assistants**: When implementing these blueprints, use the project name provided by the user.
 This name will be used in: